emptyrivers/Archivist/README.md

 ```

-You may also load Archivist via your .toc file.
-It is recommended to load Archivist.xml instead of loading the lua files explicitly.
-This way, you do not have to worry about any directory structure changes internal to Archivist.
+That's it!
+Archivist is now available in your addon releases.

+You can also include Archivist via your .toc file instead, if you prefer.

 To use Archivist in your addon code: